josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 **Why**? <br />
-You should use an alias when the directive name is also an `input` property, and the directive name doesn't describe the property.
+You should use an alias when the directive name is also an `input` property, and the directive name does not describe the property.

 </div>